When a salon reaches the VAT threshold, the resulting costs can have a huge impact on business. We quiz the experts about how to stay on top of tax

 Read more detail on the business expenses you can claim as a sole trader or limited company here.

-Should you raise your treatment prices?
+Should you raise your treatment prices when you hit the VAT threshold?

 "Because wages, labour, energy bills, rent and equipment are all relatively fixed costs, when a tax like VAT goes up it is much more difficult for salons to make savings elsewhere or to pass this increase on to the customer.
 You don’t want to suddenly raise your prices by 20% without giving your clients a valid reason," says Pritchard.